eliofio/PrOpRe/README.md

 # 5 - ResRel-MPI.py

 ## 5.1 - Scope
 This is the core program because has the scope of calculating the Relevance-Resolution (changing the number of retained sites and for different mappings) points.
-As first, the code computes the all-atom _RSD map_ among each frame and the other ones (an allignment between a couple of frames is required every time).
-This calculation allows to compute the value of cutoff such that all atomistic conformation can be distinguished when clusterizing with the average linkage UPGMA algorythm.
-Then, starting with a number of retained sites equals to _Natoms-1_, different _M_ mappings are proposed and, based on the cutoff chosen before, the number of clusters at such cutoff is calculated in such configuation and,  Hs-Hk points are computed in for each mapping.
-Then, reducing progressively the number _N_ of retained sites until no atoms are retained, other mappings are proposed and the same procedure is applied for the calculation of Hs-Hk points.
-Hence, a complete curve Hs-Hk is drawn, ready to be analyzed, with the main purpose of calculating the optiaml number of sites (next code).
+Several steps are needed:
+1. Calculation of the all-atom _RSD map_ among each frame and the other ones (an allignment between a couple of frames is required every time);
+2. Creating the dendogram relative to the all-atom RSD map of trajectory using the average linkage UPGMA algorithm;
+3. Cutting the dendogram in order to identify the value of cutoff such that all atomistic conformation can be distinguished;
+4. Starting with a number of retained sites equals to _Natoms-1_, a random mapping is proposed.
+Then, based on the cutoff chosen before, it is possible to know the number of clusters at such cutoff in this configuation and, finally, Hs-Hk point is computed;
+5. The procedure in (4) is iterated for a number _M_ of mappings (by default _M = 50_);
+6. Reducing progressively the number _N_ of retained sites, (4) and (5) steps are done, until no atoms are retained.
+7. At the end, a complete curve Hs-Hk points is drawn, ready to be analyzed, with the main purpose of calculating the optimal number of sites (next code).

+For the sake of clarity, Figure 1 below shows, schematically, the steps abovementioned.

 ## 5.2 - Requirements